A defibrillator is a device that gives a high energy electric shock to the heart of someone who is having a Cardiac arrest.

 By developing the skills and confidence to follow these simple steps, you could be a lifesaver in an emergency.

-Dogs on the Streets is a multi award winning and UK’s main charity that supports rough sleepers and the homeless community with dog.
+Dogs on the Streets is a multi award winning charity and the UK's main charity supporting our vulnerable community with pet dogs.

-Founded in 2016 by Michelle Clark, DOTS offers 24/7 support for these dogs and their homeless owners.
+Founded in 2016 by Michelle Clark, DOTS offers 24/7 support for these dogs and their vulnerable owners.

 Dogs On The Streets